 Christie (Chris) and Marty McCurry are dynamic leaders in regenerative forest product manufacturing.
 They bring a new level to understanding the complex interconnection between society, the environment, and the potential for product makers.
-Both grew up in the biodiverse forests of the Blue Ridge Mountains and co-founded Bark House over thirty years ago.
+Both grew up and currently live in the biodiverse forests of the Blue Ridge Mountains.
+They co-founded Bark House over thirty years ago.

 Christie’s development as a Regenerative Practitioner continues through Regenesis Group and enacts the technology that supports an entirely new order of evolutionary potential in Forest Manufacturing.
 Chris shares her knowledge and experience to engage others in understanding the whole systems at work within a place-based context of our forests – and our place in them.
 Chris believes that each of us must explore our land ethic and become more conscious of our values as they are developed.
 We all have a relationship with nature and becoming more aware of it increases our capacity for maturity and understanding of our right-fitting responsibilities.
 The next steps become clearer.
 We can then take the necessary actions in the care of our forests and appreciation of the forest community.